Strengths Compass for Leaders

 Using energy as information to guide sustainable choices

-Understanding ethical load and responsibility dynamics, and distinguishing what is yours to hold
+Understanding ethical load and responsibility dynamics

-Refining your crafting approach based on what you learned
+Refining your strengths crafting approach

-Outcomes - Participants leave with:
+Participants leave with

 The propelling and protective strengths distinction as a lens for ongoing self-leadership